denoland/std/agents/switchboard.md

   - It primarily deals with test files in ./tests/ and its subfolders.
 Test files typically end in .test.md.
 This agent runs tests and reports results in TPS report format.

+- `agents/gpt-4o-mini.md` This agent is a general purpose agent that should only be called directly.
+It has no system instructions and cannot call any tools.
+- `agents/gpt-4o.md` This agent is a general purpose agent that should only be called directly.
+It has no system instructions and cannot call any tools. "